 In March 2018, the Superior Court denied BCC's motion for judgment on the pleadings and similar motions brought by other entities.
 BCC filed a motion for summary judgment with the Superior Court, which was heard in October 2020.
 In December 2020, the Superior Court granted BCC's motion for summary judgment, dismissing the plaintiff's lawsuit.
-We intend to vigorously defend any appeal of this lawsuit.
+In November 2021, the plaintiff appealed the order granting our motion for summary judgment.
+Our responding brief is due in February 2022.
+We estimate that the appeal will be heard some time in 2022.
+We intend to vigorously defend the appeal of this lawsuit.